-After nearly three solid months of brutal winter weather, most of us are ready to scream,“Uncle!”
-Consistently cold temperatures and a lot of snow have caused accidents, ice dams, and backaches from shoveling.
+After several months of winter weather, most of us are ready for spring.
+Cold temperatures and snow have caused accidents and backaches from shoveling.

-As we get closer to spring, the remaining weeks of winter can be even tougher.
+As we get closer to spring, the remaining weeks of winter can be even more challenging.
 That’s why I compiled a list of tips that may help you and your family get through it.
-And remember, the first day of spring is March 20, less than a month away!

-Consider joining your local gym or buy a piece of exercise equipment for your home.
-If you choose to buy exercise equipment, watch for deals on price, free delivery, and free set-up.
-I just bought a new treadmill that was on sale with free delivery and set-up.
-Even if you have to pay for delivery and setup, it may be worth it.
-Depending on the type of exercise equipment you buy, it may be very heavy and hard to move from the store to your home may be cumbersome and hard.
+Consider joining your local gym or buying exercise equipment for your home.
+If you choose to purchase exercise equipment, watch for deals on price, free delivery, and free set-up.
+Even if you must pay for delivery and setup, it may be worth it.
+Depending on the type of exercise equipment you buy, moving from the store to your home may be cumbersome and hard.

 As we move into spring, changing temperatures can cause a mix of precipitation.
-I’m sure you’ve experienced a frozen car lock or a sheet of ice on your windshield.
+I’m sure you’ve experienced a frozen car lock or ice sheet on your windshield.
 If your lock is frozen, put a small amount of hand sanitizer that contains at least 60% alcohol on your key and insert the key into the lock to de-ice it.

 If your windshield is a sheet of ice, put three parts vinegar and one part water into a spray bottle and spray it on your windshield.
-This is an easier alternative than trying to scrape your window with an ice scraper.
+This is an easier alternative than scraping your window with an ice scraper.

 Take advantage of the extra daylight and go for a walk or even take a spin on your bike (assuming snow/ice and salt are off the road).
 Added daylight can also help improve your mood.